-- 480 The Executive Committee: - is responsible for the relations with the Member Organisations, - has the right to make statements on behalf of FYEG, in line with the political platform - 484 oversees the implementation of the activity plan as decided by the General 485 Assembly - receives and handles applications from organisations that wish to join FYEG and produces a report for the General Assembly including voting recommendation - can engage FYEG in partnerships with external movements, networks and organisations - 490 select members of non-elected temporary bodies and provides political support to 491 them (such as the prep-teams, working groups, task forces etc.) - The Executive Committee members represent FYEG to its partners, member organisations and other stakeholders. - 494 4.2.1.
-Spokespeople - The Spokespersons: - 496 Coordinate the Executive Committee - 497 Represent FYEG to the public and are a contact point for people from outside the 498 Federation. - Represent FYEG with the Partners and attend European Green Party Committeemeetings - Are responsible for the secretariat - The mandate of the spokespersons is further stated in the internal delegation order of FYEG, adopted by the Executive Committee on an annual basis.
+- is responsible for the relations with the Member Organisations, - has the right to make statements on behalf of FYEG, in line with the political - 489 platform - oversees the implementation of the activity plan as decided by the General - 491 Assembly - receives and handles applications from organisations that wish to join FYEG and - 493 produces a report for the General Assembly including voting recommendation - can engage FYEG in partnerships with external movements, networks and - 495 organisations - select members of non-elected temporary bodies and provides political support to - them (such as the prep-teams, working groups, task forces etc.) - The Executive Committee members represent FYEG to its partners, member - organisations and other stakeholders.